 Thus far, the researchers showed that cells undergoing programmed cell death are efficiently labelled by the tracer.
 They performed experiments using brain cell cultures, brain cells that have been grown under controlled conditions that mimic those in the body (optimal temperature, pressure, supply of important nutrients, etc.).
 The researchers exposed those cultures first to a compound that directly induced cell death and to two forms of physiological stress that mimic the conditions in stroke and Alzheimer’s disease (both of which induce apoptosis).
 Keep in mind that physiological stress is different from the types of stress that you and I may be more familiar with in our day-to-day (hopefully not too familiar!), like when work deadlines are approaching.
 For the stress imitating stroke, brain cell cultures were deprived of glucose and oxygen, two essential elements to sustain life, which led to cell death.
 In the second form of stress, the cultured cells were exposed to a protein that is typically associated with Alzheimer’s disease, which also led to cell death.

 Amazingly, the tracer labelled dying cells in all three conditions.
-This led the researchers to try it in animal models of stroke and Alzheimer’s disease.
-Again, the tracer allowed clear identification of the loss of brain cells in areas that are typically associated with these disorders, while the animals were still alive.
+This led the researchers to try it in models of stroke and Alzheimer’s disease.
+Again, the tracer allowed clear identification of the loss of brain cells in areas that are typically associated with these disorders.

 Taken together, the results of this teams’ work hold promise for applications to many human conditions, including earlier diagnosis of neurodegenerative diseases based on the location of cell death or to measure the effect of treatments on apoptosis.
 For example, the authors suggested that this tracer could be used to see the impact of cancer treatments on tumours, where an increase in signal from the tracer would indicate that the cancer cells are dying as hoped.
 However, despite the tracer not showing any negative side effects in the brain cells or in the animals used during this study, it will be very important to ensure safety in humans before we can hope to use it.
 This important work brings us much closer to seeing that reality.